Note: We are only accepting applications for business loans with a minimum deposit of 50%. We apologise for the inconvenience.

 A business loan can give you funding you need!

-Your loan application and your business must be strong in order to qualify for a great deal.
+To qualify, your loan application and your business must be strong.

 How do banks assess business loans?

 With business loans, banks are generally less strict with their lending requirements.

 That’s because they aren’t regulated by the National Consumer Credit Protection (NCCP) Act.

 Your application will be ranked in a letter system to reflect the risk of the loan.
 Each bank has their own ranking system.

 For example, a bank may rank your business loan application anywhere from A to D. Here, A may be low risk while D is high risk.

 Each business is also graded from 1 to 15.
 This is based on different factors such as their strengths, ratios and how long they’ve been running.

 For example, a business that has lasted 20 years with profit may be scored a 3 or 4.
 A new business may be scored an 11 or 12.